-He’s a working class white guy in a corporate world dominated by the Germans and Japanese (in Die Hard).
-They’re high-tech, he’s hands and fists and street smarts.
-His wife belongs to the new world, he’s a salt-of-the-Earth beat cop.
+He’s a working class white guy in a corporate or jet-set world of high fliers.
+They’re high-tech; he’s hands and fists and street smarts.
+His wife belongs to the new world; he’s a salt-of-the-Earth beat cop.

 Smoking, meanwhile, is a working-class badge of honour, a refuge, and “one of the few pleasures left for the poor on sink estates and in working men’s clubs” (Health Secretary John Reid)2.
 McClane smokes, and we get the measure of the man.

 Cinema is no place for poker players.
 On-screen, all emotions must be seen.
 The range of human experience is condensed into easy feelings – angry, tense, sad, very sad and so on.
 More than that and things gets complicated and detract from the popcorn.